 See more »

-The start of the ending credits begins with a special thanks to former Enron CEO Kenneth L. Lay.
-The credits then proceed to thank other Enron employees and other companies that have bankrupted, such as Tyco.
+The start of the ending credits begins with a "special thanks" to former Enron CEO Kenneth L. Lay, who ripped off their employees pensions.
+The credits then proceed to thank other Enron employees and other companies that have bankrupted, such as Tyco and Worldcom.
 See more »